DannieBGoode/criptomo/_posts/202001/en/2020-01-11-what-is-crypto.md

 For the user, a new button to pay with Crypto Chain will appear on the websites that have it enabled in this way, in the same way that a link to pay with Paypal would appear and they will be given to choose with which cryptocurrency they want to make the payment.

-{% include image_caption.html imageurl = "/images/posts/201806/pay-confirmation.webp" title = "Crypto PAY" caption = "Crypto PAY" class = "mid-size" popup = true%}
+{% include image_caption.html imageurl = "/images/posts/201806/pay-confirmation.webp" title = "Crypto PAY" caption = "Crypto PAY" class = "small-size" popup = true%}

 ## How to put money on the Crypto.com card